 The topic of the dissertation must be approved by the Doctoral Programs Committee with the prior recommendation of the student's advisor and his major department.
+If a student has a double major, he or she must include both majors in the dissertation.
 The topic must be submitted in writing to the department.
 The department will submit the topic with its recommendation to the Associate Dean of the Doctoral Programs for evaluation by the Doctoral Committee.
 The dean will notify the student in writing of the Committee's decision.